03 Feb Survival Analysis in R

 statistics course | level: advanced

-registrations and venue via Hasselt University
+registrations and venue via University of Antwerp

 Survival analysis is used for research on time to event occurrences in clinical and biomedical research, behavioral sciences, and other fields.
 The prototypical event is death, which accounts for the name given to these methods.
 But survival analysis is also appropriate for many other kinds of events, such as criminal recidivism, divorce, child-bearing, unemployment, and graduation from school.
 Synonyms for survival analysis are event-history-analysis and duration analysis.